We answer your questions

 The MyRubric application itself is also available in Spanish, Catalan and English and can be defined at the user level.

-With MyRubric you can upload Microsoft Word, PDF, and OpenOffice documents or any other common format from your computer.
+With MyRubric you can upload Microsoft Word, PDF, and OpenOffice documents or any other common format for your computer.

 There are no limits for signatories on the same document.